 People who are intersex have existed in all cultures, occur among all “races”, and so being intersex intersects with issues that touch on race and culture as well.
 In this posting’s context, intersex people can be raised in a Christian culture, so issues of religious faith, spirituality and discrimination can also intersect in such people’s lives.

 The Church has no coherent position about intersex people, having tended to ignore that we exist.
 While keen to pronounce on the practices of those who do not conform to “traditional” understandings about sexual behaviour or gender expression, it has little to say to or about intersex people who, as adults, remain hidden in their childhood medical assignments of 'male' and 'female'.
 For those of us who do not conform to those assignments, or expected sexual orientation, and who strive to express the sexual variance given at birth, the Church seems to have nothing to say.
 We are not supposed to exist, least of all openly, yet by doing so, we challenge many of the assumptions of a sexist and homophobic theology that seems to defer to medical authority and the writings of men from centuries ago, rather than our lived experience today.

-Michelle O'Brien has co-edited 'This is my body: hearing the theology of transgender Christians' with Tina Beardsley (published in May 2016).
+Tina Beardsley is an Anglican priest and theologian.
+Together with Michelle O'Brien they co-edited 'This is my body: hearing the theology of transgender Christians'